tetsuo/tetsuo.github.io/articles/fp-denotational.md

 ---
-title: Denotational semantics
+title: Demystifying denotational semantics
-description: Learn how fp provides mathematical meaning to programs
+description: Demystifying denotational semantics
-cover_title: Denotational
+cover_title: A primer to FP
 tags: haskell,fp,language
 published: 2023-05-30T12:41:00
-updated: 2023-05-30T12:41:00
+updated: 2024-08-10T00:00:00
 ---

-> This post is the first of a series, which I think may be useful for those learning functional programming.
+> This post aims to introduce the core concepts of functional programming in a way that I believe would have been most helpful to me as a beginner.

-In purely functional programming, a **function** is regarded as a fixed set of associations between arguments and the corresponding values.
+## What is a function?

-Here is the [Fibonacci sequence](https://rosettacode.org/wiki/Fibonacci_sequence) defined by the linear recurrence equation in [Haskell](https://www.haskell.org/):
+In FP, a **function** is a fixed mapping between inputs (arguments) and their corresponding values.
+Here is an example from [Haskell](https://www.haskell.org/) demonstrating the Fibonacci sequence.

 ```haskell
 fib :: Integer -> Integer